ansible/vscode-ansible/docs/development/test_code.md

-# Testing style and code structure
+# Chapter 4: Understanding testing style and structure

 Tests for the extension and the language server are stored separately in their respective directories inside the `test` sub-folders.

 Throughout the project and for all types of tests, we have:

-1. Test fixtures: Settings and Ansible files against which the tests are run.
+1. **Test fixtures:** Settings and Ansible files against which the tests are run.
-2. Test scripts: the actual test code.
+2. **Test scripts:** the actual test code.

 ## Extension tests

 There are three types of tests for the extension:

-1. Unit tests: Check various functions used across the extension.
+1. **Unit tests:** Check various functions used across the extension.
-2. End-to-end (e2e) tests: Test the entire user flow.
+2. **End-to-end (e2e) tests:** Test the entire user flow.
 They open a test host of the extension, run the whole workflow from launching the extension, loading Ansible files in the editor, activating the language server, using the language features, and finally asserting the outcome.
-3. UI tests: Check the presence and functionality of various UI elements in the VS Code interface, from the status bar and activity bar to web-views and terminal views.
+3. **UI tests:** Check the presence and functionality of various UI elements in the VS Code interface, from the status bar and activity bar to web-views and terminal views.

 ## Language server tests